 The complaint process is voluntary and its success depends on parties cooperating.
 We cannot force any party to continue with the complaint process.

 If we cannot help the parties to agree to a resolution, either party may take their dispute to the Tribunal.
 Go to the Tribunal website for more information.

 We may also recommend for complaints to be forwarded to our Mediation Services Unit for formal mediation, or that you seek independent legal advice.

-Applications to Fair Trading for mediation may be made by an operator, resident, home owners or their representatives.
+Applications to Fair Trading for mediation may be made by an operator, resident, homeowners or their representatives.

-The matter must be one where an order can be sought from the Tribunal but should not be already facing proceedings before the Tribunal.
+The matter must be one where an order can be sought from the Tribunal but should not already be facing proceedings before the Tribunal.